nathanielwarner/personal-website/README.md

 # Personal Website

 This is the code for my personal website.
-It uses the MEAN stack (Mongo, Express, Angular, Node.js), and is currently deployed on DigitalOcean App Platform.
+It uses the MEAN stack (Mongo, Express, Angular, Node.js), and is currently deployed on Heroku.
-Check it out at https://nathanielwarner.net
+Check it out at https://www.nathanielwarner.net

 ## Front-end
 The front-end for the application, contained in `ng-frontend`,